bvds/nutrlan/README.md

 * Kesheng John Wu (John.Wu@ACM.org), or
 * Horst D Simon (hdsimon@lbl.gob).

+## Orthogonalization

+Lanczos vectors may not necessarily remain in the Krylov space due to floating-point roundoff.
+In cases where this is a problem, the user can supply an additional re-orthogonalization routine by specifying the following compiler flag:

+    -DUSER_ORTHO=dynamicProject

+The example programs (below) include a dummy function, so they will still work if this flag is specified.

 ## Installation guide

 You can use the Makefile in this directory to generate nuTRLan library.